michelleschofield/wisecrack/README.md

-# front-end-project
+# wisecrack

-A dynamic HTML, CSS, and TypeScript solo project.
+A dynamic HTML, CSS, and TypeScript website that allows users to find and collect jokes.